01-edu/public/subjects/piglatin/README.md

 - If a word begins with a vowel, just add "ay" to the end.
 - If it begins with a consonant, then we take all consonants before the first vowel and we put them on the end of the word and add "ay" at the end.
+- Only the latin vowels will be considered as vowel(aeiou).

 If the word has no vowels, the program should print "No vowels".